trendxbets-dev/trendx-docs/docs/philosophy.md

 But only conviction has weight.

 When you put your money behind your belief, you turn noise into signal.
-TrendsX measures that signal through bets as proof of conviction - where financial commitment reveals the truth behind sentiment.
+TrendX measures that signal through bets as proof of conviction - where financial commitment reveals the truth behind sentiment.

 Conviction markets outperform opinion markets because belief backed by risk is honest data.